If you are

 your doctor about the safety and potential side effects of the treatment.
 This

-is especially important if you are on drug therapy for MS, because some
+is especially important if you are on drug therapy for MS. Some

 complementary treatments in combination with drug therapy can be quite